ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/programming/recommended target="_blank" rel="noopener noreferrer">Programming</a></h1>
 <h3>1.
-How to start your first project from scratch for absolute beginners. - <a href="https://medium.com/@kholoudxs55kh/how-to-start-your-first-project-from-scratch-for-absolute-beginners-ccd42d7d9200" target="_blank" rel="noopener noreferrer">link</a></h3>
+Rust adventure to develop a Game Boy emulator - <a href="https://medium.com/@wolferxy/rust-adventure-to-develop-a-game-boy-emulator-838646ee3a31" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kholoud Fattem`**
+✍️ **posted by `WolferXY`**

-<blockquote>At some point, we were all beginners, trying to figure out how to build a well-structured project.
-No one is born knowing the right steps…</blockquote>
+<blockquote>After many years of playing and using many mainstream Emulators, ask myself: “How is that supposed to work?
+Maybe I can learn it with Rust”</blockquote>

 <h3>2.
-Signals behind the scenes - <a href="https://medium.com/gitconnected/signals-behind-the-scenes-19cbcb6b802b" target="_blank" rel="noopener noreferrer">link</a></h3>
+Encoding Categorical Data, Explained: A Visual Guide with Code Example for Beginners - <a href="https://medium.com/towards-data-science/encoding-categorical-data-explained-a-visual-guide-with-code-example-for-beginners-b169ac4193ae" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Matan Cohen`**
+✍️ **posted by `Samy Baladram`**

-<blockquote>Explore how Signals power modern JavaScript frameworks, making your apps reactive, efficient, and effortlessly responsive.</blockquote>
+<blockquote>Six ways of matchmaking categories and numbers</blockquote>

 <h3>3.
 Interview: How to Check Whether a Username Exists Among One Billion Users? - <a href="https://medium.com/javarevisited/interview-how-to-check-whether-a-username-exists-among-one-billion-users-ffa0d0522998" target="_blank" rel="noopener noreferrer">link</a></h3>